itspangler/vanderbiltWebWorkshop/README.md

 ## GitHub

 GitHub is a platform that tracks changes to a directory.
 It's really handy for building your own websites because it allows you to host content online for free, and then serve that content as a static website.
-In fact, this
+In fact, you're reading

 Before the workshop on 5/2, spend a few